 The Executive Committee shall be authorized to assess all members a registration fee which shall be paid as a condition for registration and participation at the annual meeting of the Section.
 The amount and manner of the registration fee shall be determined by the Executive Committee.

 Past Chairs of the Section who are members in good standing of the Section shall be ex-officio members of the Executive Committee but shall not be counted in determining a quorum nor be entitled to vote.

 Meeting of the Executive Committee

 The Executive Committee shall meet during the annual NCSL conference, the annual LINCS training seminar, and, upon the call of the Chair, at any other time necessary for the orderly conduct of the Section's affairs.
-Six members of the Executive Committee shall constitute a quorum for the transaction of business.
+Four members of the Executive Committee shall constitute a quorum for the transaction of business.

 Duties of the Executive Committee

 The Executive Committee shall plan and execute a program for the annual meeting of the section, for the Section's participation in the NCSL Annual Meeting, and for all other meetings of the Section.
 The Committee shall keep the Section's membership informed of developments relating to their professional areas of interest, shall recommend formal actions as deemed appropriate, and shall be responsible for the continuous review and update of these Bylaws.
 The chair of the Executive Committee may, from time to time, appoint subcommittees of the Executive Committee as appropriate.